checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 - clang only: go to _clang executables directory -> clang_ and right click to build `clang'.
 - Everything: right click on the solution and select build.

+By default, the build type will be a Debug build.
+You can switch to another build configuration in VS 2017 by selecting the Build->Configuration Manager menu item and choosing a different solution configuration.

 #### Command-shell

-Follow the earlier instruction to set up the build system.
-Form the build directory, use the following comamnd to build clang only:
+Follow the earlier instructions to set up the build system.
+From the build directory, use the following comamnd to build clang only:

 	msbuild tools\clang\tools\driver\clang.vcxproj /p:CL_MPCount=3 /m